benbrastmckie/.config/nvim/NOTES.md

     4. bibexport
   3. pandoc
 3. basics
-  1. keybindings
+  1. keymaps
     1. vim standards
     2. new additions in cheatsheet
+    3. unmapping
-    3. save and quit
+    4. save and quit
   2. explorer
     1. new file
     2. new directory